 Dr Tijana Blanusa

-I became a Governor at Garth Hill College because I was eager to give back to the College which provides my two sons with a happy and overall very positive experience of secondary school education.
+I became a Governor at Garth Hill College because I was eager to give back to the College which provided my sons with a happy and overall positive experience of secondary school education.
 I came to this role with six years’ experience of primary school governance and with a day job as a research scientist and a lecturer in the higher education setting.

 My particular interests are in ensuring the quality of Teaching and Learning, along with the analysis of pupil progress data.
-I am a Link governor for the School of Mathematics and Information Sciences (Fielden).
-I interact regularly with teachers and school leaders to understand key priorities and day-to-day activities within the school and to offer challenge and support.
+I am a Link governor for the Curriculum and Assessment strand within the College's Development Plan.
+I interact regularly with teachers and school leaders to understand key priorities and day-to-day activities within the college as a whole and to offer challenge and support.
 The most rewarding part of my role are meetings with pupil representatives.
 Their fresh and honest views remind me why we are here!

 Mr Michael Giles

 Seven years ago after a long career managing high volume printing, information technology and graphics arts I set up a business offering a complete maintenance solution to prestige properties.
 During this time, I have worked with many ex pupils of Garth Hill College within the local trades as well as young people starting out in their first year of full time work.

 It has given me a unique understanding of local needs within the community and the needs of local business.

 The skills I can bring are one of seeing opportunities when they arise, understanding issues and contributing to achieve good outcomes, an ability to listen and work with people both young and old, build positive relationships and bring fresh ideas.